9Quid/WindowsServer2022-Lab/10-PowerShell-Scripts/README.md

-# Basic PowerShell Scripts for IT & Helpdesk
+# Essential PowerShell for the Level 1 Helpdesk

 PowerShell is a command-line and scripting tool that helps automate repetitive IT tasks.
 It allows users to manage systems, monitor performance, and improve workflow efficiency, making routine processes faster and reducing errors.